 Eberhard & Co. has first presented this watch around two years ago.
-Featuring a titanium case, the Eberhard & Co Chrono 4 Geant Edition Limitee Titane was almost as light as a feather, but I suspect that the choice of the metal was just not right for a huge sporty watch that looks like a tank or a star destroyer, but is highly prone to dents and scratches.
+Featuring a titanium case, the 2012 Eberhard & Co Chrono 4 Geant Edition Limitee Titane was almost as light as a feather, but I suspect that the choice of the metal was just not right for a huge sporty watch that looks like a tank or a star destroyer, but is highly prone to dents and scratches.
 To correct their mistakes, the guys have created a limited edition Eberhard & Co.
 Chrono4 Geant Full Injection (Ref.
 31062) that doesn’t just look tough.
-It IS tough.
+It is tough.

 The new version of the Chrono4 Geant features a highly scratch-resistant body, which is crafted from hardened carbonized steel that was additionally treated with DLC-Dianoir coating that further increases its resistance to accidental marks, while also making it look extremely cool bringing in associations with firearms and other “government issue” stuff that people seems to like so much.
 Although heavier than titanium, the metal is also a lot less prone to dents and scratches and is thus a lot more practical if you plan to use this expensive toy as a daily beater.

 Judging by the specs and comparing images of the original and its limited edition variation, I must declare that the rest is basically the same.